Skip to main content

 Funnel statistics

 The funnel stats can be a valuable tool in understanding your game's drop-off rate.
-By tracking the sessions at each game flow page, you gain insights into where players may lose interest or face challenges leading them to leave the game.
+By tracking the sessions at each action or flow page, you gain insights into where players may lose interest or face challenges leading them to leave the game.

 This data can help pinpoint potential areas for improvement in the user experience, allowing you to optimize and enhance the overall flow of your game.